 - The Price of Fear: The Price of Fear is another Vincent Price radio drama.

-- The Saint: I mentioned above that this radio show is one of Sarah’s favorite Vincent Price works.
+- The Saint: I mentioned above that this radio show is one of Ashar’s favorite Vincent Price works.
 You can read more about the show itself on Wikipedia and listen to it here.

 - The Muppet Show: Kermit gets vampire teeth.
 It doesn’t get much cuter than that.

 Ideas for discussion